kmateti/InstanceSegmentation_Sentinel2/Additional-Intructions.md

 You now have Linux running on your developer system.
 Depending on the sample file system used, you will see one of the following on the screen:

-The Ubuntu graphical desktop. (this is what I saw, and I configured my username/password, language, then the configuration window went missing, and my graphical desktop had literally nothing on it, and no taskbar)
+The Ubuntu graphical desktop.

+Notes: Before the ext4 correction, this is what I saw, and I configured my username/password, language, then the configuration window went missing, and my graphical desktop had literally nothing on it, and no taskbar.

+After the ext4 change, there were two more dialogs that showed progress, and the setup properly finished and then rebooted.
+Wow, nowhere in the documentation is that expressed.

 The command prompt.
 Log in as user login:ubuntu and password:ubuntu.
 See step 5 if you wish to configure the graphical desktop on your setup.